Advertisement

 Instructions

-• Blend the cubed watermelon with the lime or lemon juice and the sweetener of your choice.
-Add mint leaves if you wish.
-Blend until everything is mixed and well combined.
+• Blend.
+Blend the watermelon with lime juice, sweetener, and mint leaves if using.
+Blend until smooth.

-Serve.
-When you're ready to serve, scrape a fork across the top of the granita to create a 'shaved ice' effect, and scoop the granita into serving glasses or bowls.
+• Serve.
+Scrape a fork across the top to create a shaved ice texture.
+Scoop into glasses or bowls.

 Notes